 "Because it is easier to monitor something with which you are familiar, if you have a choice you should delegate those activities you know best.”

-This may seem counter-intuitive.
-It was to me when I first read it, but Grove’s case makes a lot of sense.
+This Andy Grove quote on management may seem counter-intuitive.
+It was to me when I first read it, but Grove's case makes a lot of sense.

-If you’re familiar with a task, it’s easier to tell if someone else is well-qualified to take it on.
-Also, once they’re doing the task, you’ll need less oversight to tell if things are going well or not.
-This helps everyone win, as you’re less likely to make a hiring mistake, and won’t be as likely to need to micro-manage.
+If you're great at a particular task, it's easier to tell if someone else has a strength to take it on, too.
+Also, once they're doing the task, you'll need less oversight to tell if things are going well or not.
+This helps everyone win, as you're less likely to make a hiring mistake, and won't be as likely to need to micro-manage.

-Now, don’t confuse delegation with abdication; you still need to monitor work to maintain quality and to make your team feel connected and appreciated.
-The best way to do that is to look at rough drafts, so you catch problems while they can still be privately fixed as well as give specific feedback that will shape the outcome you desire.
+Now, don't confuse delegation with abdication; you still need to monitor work to maintain quality and to make your team feel connected and appreciated.
+The best way to do that is to look at rough drafts and intermediate steps, so you catch problems while they can still be privately fixed as well as give specific feedback that will shape the outcome you desire.

-Further Reading: Learn more about how Andy Grove decides how hands-on to be with someone via his concept Task Relevant Maturity here.
+Further Reading: Learn more about how Andy Grove decides how hands-on to be with someone via his concept Task Relevant Maturity here, and learn more about finding and using strengths to benefit you and your team here.

 7) Regular one-on-ones are a high-value investment.